mnot/I-D/gin/draft.md

 * Reverse DNS for a public IP address is often administered by the access network that provisions it
 * DNS is lightweight and has a built-in caching mechanism

+Potential disadvantages include:

+* Servers receiving requests from clients that are unknown (or where there is only stale information available) will need to either wait for the lookup, or act without information for such requests
+* Additional load on DNS infrastructure may be considerable

 This would require a new RRTYPE to be defined to carry the information outlined above.